benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 Every monster guards a 5x5 square area centered on the monster.
 It will attack armies that enter this area (unless the army has the stealth skill at a level that allows it to sneak past).
-Armies can pick up treasure and interact with buildings on adjacent tiles.
+Note that armies can pick up treasure and interact with buildings on adjacent tiles, so if an army is standing 3 squares away from a monster, it can pick up items inside its guard area.

-You can toggle on the passability display in the map editor to see which parts of each object are interactive.
+To check your guard areas, toggle on the passability display in the map editor to see which parts of each object are interactive.
 Interactive sides and corners of an object are those that touch the yellow triangles.
-An army on the tile opposite an interactive side or corner can interact with the object.
+An army on the tile directly opposite an interactive side or corner can interact with the object.

-You may want to consider how the Stealth skill will interact with your guards.
+Consider how the Stealth skill will interact with your guards.
 The way you set up guards can make Stealth overpowered or underpowered.
-A hero with Grandmaster Stealth can stand on the tile next to any monster without being attacked.
+A hero with Grandmaster Stealth can stand on the tile next to any monster without being attacked, so they can steal anything that isn't in a 1x1 nook directly behind the monster.

 ## Alternative Fights